By “bid” we simply mean ‘apply for a property’. Customers can bid for one property every week. You can bid using:

 TO BID YOU WILL NEED:

 As more customers bid, queue positions may change - you can go up or down the queue depending on the priority of other bidders.
-Bids can be checked, withdrawn and transferred to different properties at any time during each bidding cycle using the website, a kiosk or the bidding hotline.
+Bids can be checked, withdrawn and transferred to different properties at any time during each bidding cycle using the website, or the bidding hotline.
 This is a good way to increase your chances, especially near to the end of the bidding cycle when you can get a realistic idea of your final position and thus withdraw bids which are not doing well.
 There is no advantage to bidding too early in the bidding cycle, as it is not a first come first served system.